 In the world of project management, there are many frameworks you can apply within your organization.
 With SAFe, you can apply the Lean/Agile methodologies to the entire enterprise.

 As a SAFe program consultant, you’re the person leading the charge to become an Agile organization.
 You’re a mentor, coach, and trainer.

 After your certification, you’ll be in demand and in a community of other highly-trained specialists.
-If you’re looking for more ideas to grow your career, take a look at the Education section of this site.
+If you’re looking for more ideas to grow your career, take a look at the best online bets on this site.